NorMenMe/react-instagram-clone/README.md

 - todos:

-  - hover for btns "posts & tagged" with a box-shadow effect
+  - react responsive
   - or search underline thingy

-  - react responsive
+  poolish :

-  - organize code with importers.js
+  - organize code with importers.js ?
+  - add more variables or mixins ?